 - You have been asked to put in some overtime at work but you really don't want to.
 Maybe your partner has asked you to take the kids out or you have got so much paperwork to seek through at home and it is piling up like the Eiffel Tower and tilting like the Leaning Tower of Pisa.
 You have other things to do but they aren't important.

 - Your child who is struggling with an assignment that is due tomorrow asks for your assistance.
 You have spare time on your hands but you feel you need to let your child take responsibility for not having worked on the assignment at an earlier time.

-In the second group of scenarios you have the time and monetary resources to donate but you say “no” because of your unwillingness to engage in the activity.
-You find learning to say “no” is extremely difficult because of peer pressure, intimidation, fear, or a concern for being seen as a weak.
+In the second group of scenarios you have the time and monetary resources to donate but you say "no" because of your unwillingness to engage in the activity.
+You find learning to say "no" is extremely difficult because of peer pressure, intimidation, fear, or a concern for being seen as weak.